maRce10/marce10.github.com/_posts/2016-12-15-Detecting_signals_with_monitoR.md

 The package [monitoR](https://cran.r-project.org/package=monitoR) runs cross-correlation across sound files to search for the signals using previously defined templates.
 Thus, templates should be examples of the signals we want to detect.
 It can search for several templates in the same run.
 I show how the package works using the sound files and data examples that come with the package [warbleR](https://cran.r-project.org/package=warbleR).
 These are recordings from long-billed hermits, each one singing a different song type.

-First load the packages (the code will install the packages if missing):
+First load the packages (the code will install the packages if missing)

 {% highlight r %}